ZackClements/CampusCrowd/README.md

 A list of files in the data directory will now be displayed on the command-line,

 enter a valid filename and the application will start running on http://localhost:4155/

-Note that the original data file exceeds the maximum filesize handled by github.
-As a solution, we have compressed it and pushed it to the data folder.
-To process it, please locally extract the file and move it to the data folder.

 -